ortfo/db/README.md

 Thus, a portfolio's database is a simple array of Work objects that contain various information, such as metadata, a title, and the bulk of the article where you describe and talk about your Work, how you created it, etc.

-### The data you store

-A Work object has the following information stored:

-- metadata: an arbitrary object of data, useful for storing auxiliary data like tags, creation date, etc.
-- title: The work's title, as displayed to the visitor of your portfolio
-- ID: A URL-safe version of the title, useful to construct URLs pointing to your works
-- the article itself: it contains different kinds of sections:
-  - paragraphs (markdown text)
-  - media (images, videos, audio files, PDFs,…)
-  - footnotes
-  - _isolated_ links: links that are separated from paragraphs, that can point to other sites related to the Work.
-Use cases are aplenty, here are some:
-    - Your Work is a beautiful T-Shirt, and you have a link to the marketplace where it is sold.
-You want that link to stand out and not get lost in the paragraphs
-    - Your Work is a website, and you obviously want people to be able to visit the website itself easily.

 ## What problem portfoliodb solves

 The problem is, you want: